Who can be referred?

 Some Space aims to provide support for them in terms of their own recovery and information about what happens when the person whomisuses substances disappears behind the doors of treatment.

-In the current treatment structure, substance users and “affected others” are seen as two separate groups with separate treatment pathways and goals.
+Often in treatment structures, substance users and “affected others” are seen as two separate groups with separate treatment pathways and goals.
 In Some Space, we aim to bridge the divide between these two groups by promoting understanding that there is one shared problem, which needs to be addressed holistically.
 Once the shared frame of reference is built, then there is the possibility of dialogue and reconciliation.

 This process starts as soon as one of the parties accesses Some Space, whether in the midst of addiction and chaos, years into recovery, at the point of abstinence, or even after the death of the substance user.
 We also work with each client individually or systemically within Tandem interventions.